AnaMeryyy/SmartStudy/README.md

 ## Summary

 SmartStudy AI is an AI-based study planner that helps students organize their study time more efficiently by predicting task difficulty and estimating the time needed for each assignment.
 It then generates a personalized study schedule based on deadlines and workload.

-Building AI course project
+It is a Building AI course project.
 ## Background

 Many students struggle with: